 THANKS TO YOU, 2016 HAS BEEN AN INCREDIBLE YEAR FOR COOL EARTH

-At the beginning of the new year, take some time to explore some of the highlights from Papua New Guinea that you made happen.
+At the beginning of the new year, take some time to explore some of the highlights from Peru that you helped make happen.

 Forest is only protected when families are strong and healthy enough to defend it.
-It’s no surprise that clean water, health, and nutrition are priorities for all our indigenous partners.
+It’s no surprise that health and nutrition are priorities for all our indigenous partners.

 The bulk of Cool Earth’s investments in communities goes towards building sustainable incomes.
 In the last year alone, income from cacao has doubled in Pajonal, helping the village become a self-determining, thriving rainforest community.